-4.0 PLUMBING AND DRAINAGE WORKS
+5.0 SEWERAGE WORKS

-- 4.1 All internal plumbing and drainage works must be designed and constructed in accordance with the approved plan (refer to condition 2.1), Capricorn Municipal Development Guidelines, Water Supply (Safety and Reliability) Act 2008, Plumbing and Drainage Act 2018, Council's Plumbing and Drainage Policies and the provisions of a Development Permit for Plumbing and Drainage Works. - 4.2 The development must be connected to Council's reticulated sewerage and water networks. - 4.3 The development must be provided with a new water and sewerage connection point(s).
+- 5.1 A Development Permit for Operational Works (sewerage works) must be obtained prior to the commencement of any sewerage works on the development site. - 5.2 All sewerage works must be designed and constructed in accordance with the Capricorn Municipal Development Guidelines, Water Supply (Safety and Reliability) Act 2008, Plumbing and Drainage Act 2002 and the provisions of a Development Permit for Operational Works (sewerage works). - 5.3 The development must be connected to Council's reticulated sewerage network within 24 months from the commencement of use.